rkimmi/go-blog/README.md

 From CLI:
 run `flyctl deploy`

+#### Deployment troubleshooting

+##### Check fly.io status' and logs

+run `flyctl status` to see the status of all processes run `flyctl machine status <ID> to see details status' of a single process.

+##### Run docker file
+Run the deployment docker file locally to see any errors thrown during build: docker build -t blog . docker run -p 8080:8080 blog

 ### Project structure
 ./cloudinary - contains code related to interacting with the cloudinary sdk for retrieving images.
 ./photos-blog - contains handlers and types for getting photo data